Paths to Understanding is a 501(C)3 non-profit organization based in Washington State. Our tax identification number is 91-6085591

 Paths to Understanding is committed to maintaining an environment free from all forms of coercion and harassment that adversely affect the lives of those who lead, work, partner or participate with us.
-This commitment includes the prevention of proper response to sexual harassment, as well as harassment on the basis of sexual orientation, gender identity, and gender expression.
+We are committed to preventing and effectively responding to sexual harassment, including any form of harassment on the basis of sexual orientation, gender identity, and gender expression.

-Paths to Understanding seeks bridge bias and build unity.
-We value creating an organization in which diversity, equity, inclusion and access for:
+Paths to Understanding seeks to bridge bias and build unity.

 - types, sizes and shapes of families